2003–04 S.L. Benfica season: December–January

-2004 opened with a Derby de Lisboa against Sporting on 4 January.
+2004 opened with a Lisbon derby against Sporting on 4 January.
 Benfica conceded an early goal, after Moreira fouled Silva inside the box.
 Sporting added a second before half-time and closed the match with another converted penalty; winning 3–1 and increasing their lead over Benfica to four points.
 On 11 January, Benfica visited União de Leiria at the newly developed Estádio Dr. Magalhães Pessoa.
 In a tightly contested match, Benfica fell behind twice and briefly led on the 80th minute.
 However, Leiria equalized within two minutes and the match ended in a 3–3 draw.
 With five points lost in two games, the distance to the top was again 11 points, with 6 to second place.
 The game also marked the debut of Takis Fyssas, a 30-year-old left-back hired to compete with Cristiano.
 A week later, Benfica beat Boavista 3–2 with two goals from Sokota.
 At the press conference, Camacho criticized the media's behaviour after two weeks of intense pressure due to previous results.
 On 25 January, Benfica closed the month with an away game at Vitória de Guimarães.
 They won the game with a late goal, but the match was more remembered for the collapse and later death of Miklós Fehér, who suffered a cardiac arrhythmia brought on by hypertrophic cardiomyopathy.
 The day after his death, Benfica announced they were permanently retiring his shirt number.